ibm-cloud-docs/containers/ts-network-nhc009.md

 [Virtual Private Cloud]{: tag-vpc}

-When you check the status of your cluster's health by running the `ibmcloud ksks cluster health issues --cluster <CLUSTER_ID>`, you see an error similar to the following example.
+When you check the status of your cluster's health by running the `ibmcloud ks cluster health issues --cluster <CLUSTER_ID>`, you see an error similar to the following example.
 {: tsSymptoms}

 ```sh